marmelab/react-admin/docs/Actions.md

 ## React-query

 Internally, react-admin uses [react-query](https://react-query.tanstack.com/) to call the dataProvider.
 When fetching data from the dataProvider in your components, if you can't use any of the dataProvider method hooks, you should use that library, too.
-It brings a number of benefits:
+It brings several benefits:

 1. It triggers the loader in the AppBar when the query is running.
 2. It reduces the boilerplate code since you don't need to use `useState`.
 3. It supports a vast array of options
-3. It displays stale data while fetching for up-to-date data, leading to a snappier UI
+3. It displays stale data while fetching up-to-date data, leading to a snappier UI

 React-query offers 2 main hooks to interact with the dataProvider:

 * [`useQuery`](https://react-query.tanstack.com/reference/useQuery): fetches the dataProvider on mount.
 This is for *read* queries.
 * [`useMutation`](https://react-query.tanstack.com/reference/useMutation): fetches the dataProvider when you call a callback.
 This is for *write* queries, and *read* queries that execute on user interaction.

 Both these hooks accept a query *key* (identifying the query in the cache), and a query *function* (executing the query and returning a Promise).
-Internally, react-admin uses an array of arguments as query key.
+Internally, react-admin uses an array of arguments as the query key.

 For instance, the initial code snippet of this chapter can be rewritten with `useQuery` as follows: